Forthcoming Productions: Souvenir d'Anne Frank

 “...The whole thing was very powerful and emotional and I thought the theatrical style enhanced the music, which is wonderful...”

-Rina Rosselson: Retired person
+Rina Rosselson: Aged 76

 “...The tenderness with which Miep regards Anne is so moving; as if in some way by holding this precious child in her consciousness she could save her.
-As an audience we know what fate has in store for Anne, but she doesn't.
+As an audience we know what fate has in store for Anne, but she doesn’t.
 Her diary, although specific to the situation she is in, also reflects the universal hopes and dreams of any young girl, at any time in history on the brink of womanhood.
-The play must surely resonate with all young girls who have their "annex", a private place within which they dream their life to come. ”
+The play must surely resonate with all young girls who have their “annex”, a private place within which they dream their life to come.”

 Pauline Hodson: Psychotherapist